On Sundays, we hold in-person and livestreamed Masses.

 The season of Easter celebrates the Resurrection of Jesus Christ.
 Easter Sunday marks the beginning of the Easter season of the liturgical year.
 It is on this third day following Good Friday that Jesus’ tomb was found empty—marking his Resurrection from the dead and the triumph of good over evil, sin, and death.
 Easter marks the fulfillment of God’s promise to humankind, that whoever believes in God and follows Jesus’ teachings will have eternal life.

 The joy of Easter is palpable and shared freely throughout our Parish.
 The Easter season is lived in this vibrant community with the newness of Spring.
 We celebrate our young graduates, attend their musical extravaganzas, and have a parish-wide treasure hunt.
-Our bishop comes to celebrate the Sacrament of Confirmation.
-We enjoy the educational, cultural, and spiritual events that our ministries organize, from Interfaith meetings to movie nights, from panel discussions on current events to formation sessions for lay ministers.
+A bishop comes to celebrate the Sacrament of Confirmation.
+We enjoy the educational, cultural, and spiritual events that our ministries organize, from interfaith meetings to movie nights, from panel discussions on current events to formation sessions for lay ministers.
 Pentecost Sunday concludes the Easter season, and we exult in the Holy Spirit!

 While Christmas and Easter highlight the Incarnation, death on the Cross, Resurrection, and Ascension of Jesus Christ— and the descent of the Holy Spirit at Pentecost—Sundays and weeks of Ordinary Time take us through the life of Jesus.